jbrockopp/docs/content/administration/server/_index.md

 ### Step 2: Create an Encryption Key for the Database

-Create an Advanced Encryption Standard (AES) key used for encrypting sensitive data at rest.
+Create an Advanced Encryption Standard (AES) key used for encrypting sensitive data at rest in the database.

 You can use the [`openssl` command](https://www.openssl.org/) to generate the AES key: